GJZwiers/One-Zero-Code/bunny_slope/strings-2.md

 ```
 Finally, we're calling something other than `print`, right?
 Oh wait, we're actually still calling `print`..
 Well, atleast we're not _just_ calling `print` anymore!

-Note we used a pair of parentheses to call the `lower` function.
-After it is completed the variable `name` should hold the value `"marie-anne jones"`.
-Run the program to see if this is indeed the case.
+Note the difference between the calls to `lower` and `print`. `lower` is called on the string `name` while `print` is called independently.
+Also, we did not need to give any arguments to `lower`.

-Also note we _reassigned_ a value to `name` in order to store the new value from the `lower()` call.
+Also note on the second line we _reassigned_ a value to `name` in order to store the new value from the `lower()` call.
 In programming we say that a function **returns** a value.
 The program will store the return value in our variable `name` and then print it to the console.

+After the `lower` method completes the variable `name` should hold the value `"marie-anne jones"`.
+Run the program to see if this is indeed the case.

 We can also split a string.
 How can we do that?
 You guessed it, with the `split` function: